Correlation Between W R and White Mountains

 Strong

-Over the last 90 days White Mountains Insurance has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in White Mountains Insurance are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy basic indicators, White Mountains is not utilizing all of its potentials.
 The latest stock price disarray, may contribute to short-term losses for the investors.

 W R and White Mountains Volatility Contrast